N44TS/satsuma/README.md

  The customer dashboard provides a clear overview of savings, loyalty points, and withdrawal options.

 The merchant dashboard simplifies managing customer interactions and loyalty programs, minimizing friction and enhancing usability.

-## Stack

-- Frontend: Next.js, TypeScript
-- Web3: Ethers.js, Wagmi, RainbowKit
-- Backend: Node.js, Solidity

-## Getting Started

-When testing the deployed demo site, please dont register a merchant, it will not work as a merchant has alreayd been register to that 'store'.

-Please make sure to be on either Eth Sepolia or Optimism Sepolia testnet, with some testnet USBD and eth in the wallet you connect to the site.

 ## How Satsuma Enhances BIMA's Ecosystem